caseyg/awesome/README.md

 *   [matuzo/HTMHell](https://github.com/matuzo/HTMHell) - A collection of bad practices in HTML found on real websites.

 *   [getkirby/eleventykit](https://github.com/getkirby/eleventykit) - The Eleventykit is a very simple (unstyled) example for a site, built with Kirby and 11ty.

-*   [a11yproject/a11yproject.com](https://github.com/a11yproject/a11yproject.com) - The A11Y Project is a community-driven effort to make digital accessibility easier.

-*   [h5bp/Front-end-Developer-Interview-Questions](https://github.com/h5bp/Front-end-Developer-Interview-Questions) - A list of helpful front-end related questions you can use to interview potential candidates, test yourself or completely ignore.

 ## QML